oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

 The next step in this solution pattern would be to process the JSON representation of the model analysis for end-user consumption.

-In addition to image classification, OCI supports AI-driven automation of tasks such as:
+In addition to image classification, OCI supports AI-driven automation of a variety of tasks, including:

 - **Object Detection**: Identify pre-defined or custom-defined objects within images
 - **Optical Character Recognition**: Recognize characters in documents or images